crowdagger/rscheme/README.md

 pseudo-scheme REPL, then you can enter (pseudo-)scheme code.

 The file `data/init.scm` is loaded when `rscheme` is launched.
-If you run it from another directory, it won't work as well and you'll miss a few features.
+If you run it from another directory, it won't work as well and you'll miss some features.

 Features
 --------